decohn/nfl-spread-pools/README.md

 ### The "Analyses" sheet
-This sheet records the performance of different prediction methods over each week of the 2024 NFL regular season.
-The rows labelled "Linear Model", "SVM Model", and "RF Model" represent the machine learning models discussed above.
+This sheet records the performance of different prediction methods over each week of the 2025 NFL regular season.
+The rows whose labels include "LM" or "SVM" represent the machine learning models discussed above.
 All other rows either track basic data (e.g. the rate at which favourites are covering the spread) or track the performance of alternative methods.

-The rows labelled "OFP Picks" and "Yahoo Picks" track my personal performance in the two NFL spread pools, with the former pool being the one discussed extensively above, with Tuesday point spreads and "key" picks.
-The rows labelled "OFP Median" and "Yahoo Median" track the performance of the median participant each week in each pool.
+The rows labelled "GG Picks" and "Yahoo Picks" track my personal performance in the two NFL spread pools, with the former pool being the one discussed extensively above, with Tuesday point spreads and "key" picks.
+The rows labelled "GG Median" and "Yahoo Median" track the performance of the median participant each week in each pool.